 In 2004 she was introduced to Stella McCartney, daughter of the famous Beatle, and two years later she was hired to model the designer’s range of clothes she had created in conjunction with Adidas.
 She is the only girl on the circuit to have been asked to model the McCartney range.
 The Russian girl had some involvement in the design of the dresses and she loved the partnership with McCartney.

-"By working with Stella I have been able to bring together two things which are very important to me," she said.
-"My sport and my style.
-I love wearing nice clothes and if you are well presented on court then it makes you more confident.
-I enjoy shopping for clothes in places like New York and London."
+“By working with Stella I have been able to bring together two things which are very important to me,” she said.
+“My sport and my style.
+I love wearing nice clothes and if you are well presented on the court then it makes you more confident.
+I enjoy shopping for clothes in places like New York and London.”

-Away from the tennis court Kirilenko loves football and other sports and wherever she goes on tour her laptop goes with her.
+Away from the tennis court, Kirilenko loves football and other sports and wherever she goes on tour her laptop goes with her.
 She also likes classical music and loves ballet.
-After tournaments she and her parents, plus other family members and friends, often escape to the country where Kirilenko enjoys fishing.
+After tournaments, she and her parents, plus other family members and friends, often escape to the country where Kirilenko enjoys fishing.

 Maria Kirilenko Tennis Career Highlights